openactive/feed-normaliser/docs/stage/validate-raw-data.md

 `$ node ./src/bin/validate-raw-data.js`

+It can be stopped at any time and it will not leave the database in a bad state or lose to much work.

+When restarted it will pick up where it left off.

 ## Clear out work already done (Database storage)

 To clear out all work already done, you can run the SQL: